1908 Dixie tornado outbreak: Amite–Pine, Louisiana/Purvis–Richton, Mississippi

 The second of the two long-tracked F4s was one of the deadliest tornadoes in U.S. history.
 An exceptionally large and intense tornado, it first began at about 11:45 a.m.
-CST in Weiss, just north of Livingston.
-Two people were killed at Denham Springs near the beginning of the path.
+CST in Weiss, just north of Denham Springs.
+Two people were killed at Dennis Mills near the beginning of the path.
 Two others were killed near Montpelier as well.
 The tornado then struck Amite directly, carving a path of destruction 2 mi wide through the town.
 Many structures were completely destroyed in Amite, and 29 people were killed.
 Four others were killed near Wilmer, along with nine additional fatalities occurring near Pine.
 The tornado crossed into Mississippi, killing two before tearing through Purvis and devastating most of the town.
 Only seven of the town's 150 buildings were left standing, and 55 people were killed.
 Five other fatalities were documented in rural areas outside Purvis as well.
-Four railroad crew workers were killed farther along the path near McCallum, located 8 mi to the south of Hattiesburg, as they tried seek shelter in a boxcar.
+Four railroad crew workers were killed farther along the path near McCallum, located 8 mi to the south of Hattiesburg, as they tried to seek shelter in a boxcar.
 The boxcars were thrown 150 ft and torn apart by the tornado.
 Several other fatalities occurred near Richton before the tornado dissipated.
 At least 770 people were injured along the entire path, though the real total was likely higher, perhaps significantly so, as many minor injuries were probably ignored—an omission still common in contemporary tornado disasters.
 With at least 143 deaths, the Amite–Purvis tornado is officially the eighth deadliest in U.S. history, though its long path may have actually consisted of two or more tornadoes.